berberman/arch-hs/README.md

 ## Diff

-`arch-hs` also provides a component called `arch-hs-diff`. `arch-hs-diff` can show differences of information used in PKGBUILD between two versions of a hackage package.
+`arch-hs` also provides a component called `arch-hs-diff`. `arch-hs-diff` can show the differences of package description between two versions of a package.
 This is useful in the subsequent maintenance of a package.
 Example:

 ```